Skip to main content

 Grant Supports CEI's Work to Increase Fire Resilience in Region

-The Center for Environmental Inquiry continues to advance research, education, best practices, and collaboration in the area of fire resilience, thanks to a $890,000 collaborative grant from the California State Coastal Conservancy
+The Center for Environmental Inquiry continues to advance research, education, best practices, and collaboration in the area of fire resilience, thanks to a $890,000 collaborative grant from the California State Coastal Conservancy.

 The grant covers work across 12 sites throughout Sonoma and Mendocino Counties, including Sonoma State University’s three preservesGalbreath, Osborn, and Los Guillicos – which are overseen by CEI.
 This work includes vegetation management, such as ladder fuel and invasive shrub removal, reduction of dead and downed material, transporting woody material, and biochar production.
 In addition, the grant supports trainings, tree canopy preservation, and project management.